Visit Wine Country at Peak Sweetness

 Embrace the season with a Taste of Sonoma; get down at the Sonoma Harvest Music Fest; engage in tradition at the Russian River Paulee Dinner; and sip new wines for a good cause at Pinot on the River.
 Have you ever wanted to try your own hand (or feet, rather) at crushing grapes?
 Enter the World Championship Grape Stomp at the Sonoma County Harvest Fair.

 As you explore the nation's first 100% sustainably grown wine region, learn more about what it means to be a sustainable traveler as well.
-Stay at Kind Traveler hotels like Farmhouse Inn & Spa, Timber Cove Resort, Vintners Resort, Hyatt Regency Sonoma Wine Country, The Sandman Hotel, Flamingo Resort and Spa, or Hotel E and get discounted rates and other perks when you donate to certified local charities that clean our rivers, feed the hungry, and build our trails.
+Stay at Kind Traveler hotels like Farmhouse Inn & Spa, Timber Cove Resort, Vintners Resort, Hyatt Regency Sonoma Wine Country, The Sandman Hotel, Flamingo Resort, or Hotel E and get discounted rates and other perks when you donate to certified local charities that clean our rivers, feed the hungry, and build our trails.
 Connect this harvest season with the people and with the land in Sonoma County, one of California’s most diverse natural destinations, and explore with the knowledge that you’re leaving our community a little better than when you arrived.